Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Introduction

-One of the main reasons for which there are almost no studied examples of three-\ and four-objective mixed-integer optimization algorithms in the literature is that the feasible set in the presence of integer variables is often disconnected.
-In this situation, specialized techniques and algorithms are needed in order to construct the Pareto front.
-Specialized scalarization techniques for such problems were first studied in~\cite{Rizvi2013, BurKayRiz2014} and then in~\cite{BurKayRiz2017}---also see~\cite[Sections 2.4 and 3.2.4]{ParZilZil2017}.
+Presumably, one of the main reasons for which there are almost no studied examples of three-\ and four-objective mixed-integer optimization problems in the literature is that the feasible set in the presence of integer variables is often disconnected.
+In this situation, specialized algorithms are needed to construct the Pareto front.
+Specialized scalarization techniques for problems with continuous variables and disconnected domains were first studied by the authors in~\cite{Rizvi2013, BurKayRiz2014} and then in~\cite{BurKayRiz2017}---also see~\cite[Sections 2.4 and 3.2.4]{ParZilZil2017}.

-When the multi-objective problem is continuous, and the domain is connected, Pascoletti--Serafini scalarization \cite{PascolettiSerafini1984, Eichfelder2008}, and the constrained-Tchebycheff scalarization \cite{DutKay2011}, can be successfully implemented to construct the Pareto front.
-If the domain is disconnected, however, Pascoletti--Serafini scalarization, as well as most other scalarization techniques, are likely to fail.
-In such a case, implementation of certain scalarization techniques, in particular the {\em weighted-constraint scalarization} technique, and the associated algorithms introduced in \cite{BurKayRiz2017, BurKayRiz2014}, have been shown to perform well in constructing the Pareto front.
-The algorithms in \cite{BurKayRiz2017, BurKayRiz2014} have been demonstrated to be particularly successful when applied to three- and four-objective continuous optimization problems.
+Approximation of the Pareto front indeed relies on the success of the scalarization technique employed to transform the problem into a single variable one.
+If the multi-objective problem is continuous, and the domain is connected, then the Pascoletti--Serafini scalarization \cite{PasSer1984, Eichfelder2008}, or the constrained-Tchebycheff scalarization \cite{DutKay2011}, can be successfully used to construct the Pareto front.
+If the domain is disconnected, however, the Pascoletti--Serafini scalarization, as well as most of the other available scalarization techniques, are likely to fail, as illustrated in \cite{BurKayRiz2017, BurKayRiz2014}.
+In such cases, implementation of certain other scalarization techniques, in particular the {\em weighted-constraint scalarization} technique and the associated algorithms introduced in \cite{BurKayRiz2017, BurKayRiz2014}, have been shown to perform well in constructing the Pareto front.

+The algorithms in \cite{BurKayRiz2017, BurKayRiz2014} have been demonstrated to be particularly successful when applied to three- and four-objective {\em continuous} optimization problems.
 However, the same algorithms have never been tested before on multi-objective integer or mixed-integer optimization problems.

-We expect the algorithms we will employ to solve multi-objective integer and mixed-integer programming problems to have the following two major practical attributes: (i) construct a faithful approximation of the Pareto front and (ii) generate an acceptable approximation of the Pareto front in a reasonable length of computational time.
-Attribute (ii) is desirable, because solving each scalarized integer or mixed-integer programming problem can be very costly.
+Therefore it is natural to extend and implement the algorithms in \cite{BurKayRiz2017, BurKayRiz2014} for mixed-integer problems.
+If a problem is {\em linear} then the solver PolySCIP developed by Schenker \cite{Schenker2019} or the search based algorithms introduced in \cite{BolChaSav2017}, can possibly be used.
+Hence, there is a need to devise algorithms for {\em nonlinear} and {\em nonconvex} mixed-integer optimization problems, in particular for problems with more than three objective functions.
+Note that an integer or mixed-integer problem is called nonconvex when the objective function or the {\em form of the constraints} is not convex.